Protect your car from bailiff action: know your rights and defences

 Key Takeaways

-6. Once a Warrant or Writ of Control is issued, goods are legally "bound."
-Transferring or selling them does not remove them from enforcement under Paragraphs 4 and 5 of Schedule 12.
+- Once a Warrant or Writ of Control is issued, goods are legally "bound.html" Transferring or selling them does not remove them from enforcement under Paragraphs 4 and 5 of Schedule 12.

-7. Bailiffs often rely on psychological tactics, including threats of early visits, to prompt payment.
+- Bailiffs often rely on psychological tactics , including threats of early visits, to prompt payment.
 These threats are rarely acted upon.

-10. Bailiffs rarely remove furniture or bulky items.
-They focus on easily concealable or portable assets such as vehicles, jewellery, and bank cards.
+- Bailiffs rarely remove furniture or bulky items.
+They focus on easily concealable or portable assets such as vehicles, jewellery, car keys and cash.

 Where a bailiff has been instructed to enforce a debt, their authority is strictly limited by statute and subordinate legislation.
 The primary framework is found in Schedule 12 to the Tribunals, Courts and Enforcement Act 2007 and the Taking Control of Goods Regulations 2013.
 A Notice of Enforcement must be issued and acted upon within twelve months of the date of issue, as prescribed by Regulation 9.
 Once that period expires, a bailiff cannot proceed to take control of goods unless a fresh notice is served, which resets the twelve-month enforcement window.
 This temporal limit is an essential protection for debtors and serves to discourage indefinite enforcement.